AdobeDocs/commerce-merchant-services.en/help/landing/catalog-sync.md

 With the **Catalog Sync** dashboard you can:

 - View the sync status (**In Progress**, **Success**, **Failed**)
-- View the total number of products synced, if successful
+- View the total number of products synced
 - Search synced products to view their current state
-- Search store catalog by name, SKU, and so on
+- Search store catalog by name, SKU, etc
 - View synced product details in JSON to help diagnose a sync discrepancy
 - Reinitiate the sync process